w3f/polkadot-wiki/docs/learn/learn-xcm-instructions.md

 :::caution

 For a more practical approach to utilizing XCM registers and instructions, refer to the [XCM Docs](https://paritytech.github.io/xcm-docs/).
-Please keep in mind that these are currently under development.
+Please keep in mind that XCM is under active development.

 :::